In Raglan you can catch a wave or sip a great espresso. This lively surf town has an interesting creative culture and a wonderful choice of cafés.

 If you're not a hard-core surfer, Ocean Beach is a fine place for a swim, a body boarding session or even a surf lesson with the Raglan Surf School(opens in new window).
 Lifeguards patrol the western end of the beach during the summer months - it's safest to swim between the flags.

 There are several excellent walks in the Raglan area.
 In just 10 minutes you can walk to the top of Bridal Veil Falls (55 metres).
-If you're wanting a more challenging adventure, you can climb to the top of Mount Karioi - on a fine day you can see all the way to Mount Taranaki.
+If you're wanting a more challenging adventure, you can climb to the top of Mount Karioi - on a fine day you can see all the way to Taranaki Maunga, one of the North Island's highest mountains.
 The Te Toto Gorge Track is another option - it's a route that was once used extensively by Maori and remnants of stone walls can still be seen in places.

 Cycle the Pipiwharauroa Trail which will get you up close to the 137m high wind turbines at the Te Uku windfarm or Te Ara Kakariki, Raglan’s newest mountain bike track.
 Other popular activities include kayaking, stand up paddleboarding and harbour cruises as well as rock climbing and canyoning.